-The asynchronous approach does not allow for observational data and recordings of spontaneous verbalizations during the remote test sessions.
-The gualitative data can only be recorded through post-test questionnaires or self-report forms.
+The asynchronous approach does not allow for observational data and recordings of spontaneous verbalizations 206 during the remote test sessions.
+The qualitative data can only be recorded through post-test questionnaires or 207 self-report forms.
 However, the asynchronous approach allows the recording of large groups of users as we said.
-The synchronous approach is favored by some authors [32] because it is analogous to laboratory testing and because it allows the capture of qualitative data.
-Incomparison to the laboratory user test, the synchronous remote testing is cost effective, especially for travel expenses when participants are recruited in different region in a given country.
-However, the costs associated with this approach may in some cases be quite similar to those of the laboratory testing (for the recruitment for instance).
-Two other reasons for preferring the remote synchronous approach to traditional user testing is the freedom from facilities (especially when the product or software can be distributed electronically or when testing a Website) and time saving.
-However synchronous remote testing can be perceived as more intrusive than traditional laboratory user testing [29].
+208 The synchronous approach is favored by some authors [32] because it is analogous to laboratory testing and 209 because it allows the capture of qualitative data.
+Incomparison to the laboratory user test, the synchronous 210 remote testing is cost effective, especially for travel expenses when participants are recruited in different region in 211 a given country.
+However, the costs associated with this approach may in some cases be quite similar to those of 212 the laboratory testing (for the recruitment for instance).
+Two other reasons for preferring the remote synchronous 213 approach to traditional user testing is the freedom from facilities (especially when the product or software can 214 be distributed electronically or when testing a Website) and time saving.
+However synchronous remote testing 215 can be perceived as more intrusive than traditional laboratory user testing [29].
+216 recorded in order to identify design flaws that cause user errors or difficulties.
+During these observations, the 220 time required to complete a task, taskcompletion rates, and number and types of errors, are recorded.
+Once 221 design flaws have been identified, design recommendations are proposed to improve the ergonomic quality of 222 the product [29].
+User testing is centered on the feedback of users interacting with a particular interface and 223 is "usually conducted in a scenario-based environment" [33].
+User testing is good at "assessing the system in 224 action, at identifying problems users experience while performing real tasks" [34].
+Also, internal issues can be 225 detected quickly and potential problems can be fixed before the product ever reaches the market.
+User testing 226 on the other hand is not 100% representative of the target population.
+The method is qualitative and therefore 227 does not provide large samples of feedback.
+User testing on the other hand revealed more detail level problems 228 of the interface because it required the users to enact the system at the task level.
+Despite the fact that user 229 testing identified fewer problems, most were directly related to the true performance and/or user acceptance 230

-e) User-based Testing Method
+11 e) User-based Testing Method